 Now, It's Your Turn!

 Prune your adenium when rainy season is over.
 Before pruning, cut off the water intake for about 7 days or more.
-When you prune, choose long, single branches, cut them at a slanted angle around the gray-green part, and cover the cuts with garden lime powder or cinnamon.
+When you prune, choose long, single branches, cut them at a slanted angle around the gray-green part, and cover the cuts with garden lime powder, glue or cinnamon.

-We almost forgot but you should make your cutting tools clean before doing the surgery, too!
+We almost forgot but it's good to make the cutting tools clean before doing the surgery, too!
 There’s so much more to explore about this process.
-We’ll be coming back with more content for you!
+We’ll be coming back with more content for you.
 Stay tuned & see you here again next time.

 Share or pin this post!